-- Coughing, wheezing, inability to speak properly and difficulty in breathing out. - What to do if a pupil has an asthmatic attack - Stay calm and reassure the pupil.
-Speak calmly and listen to what the pupil is saying. - Summon assistance from the Duty First Aider.
-Try not to leave the pupil alone unless absolutely necessary. - Make sure that any medicines and /or inhalers are use promptly and help the pupil to breathe by encouraging the pupil to breathe slowly and deeply and relax. - Help the pupil to sit fairly upright or to lean forward slightly rather than lying flat on his/her back. - If the child does not respond to medication or his/her condition deteriorates call a paramedic ambulance.
-122 or 999
+- Coughing, wheezing, inability to speak properly and difficulty in breathing out. - What to do if a student has an asthmatic attack - Stay calm and reassure the student.
+Speak calmly and listen to what the student is saying. - Summon assistance from the Duty First Aider.
+Try not to leave the student alone unless absolutely necessary. - Make sure that any medicines and /or inhalers are use promptly and help the student to breathe by encouraging the student to breathe slowly and deeply and relax. - Help the student to sit fairly upright or to lean forward slightly rather than lying flat on his/her back.

+- Cambian - If the individual does not respond to medication or his/her condition deteriorates call a paramedic ambulance.
+112 or 999

-Liaise with the Duty First Aider about contacting the pupils parents/guardians.
+Liaise with the Duty First Aider about contacting the students parents/guardians.